The Orphanage

 The children and their carers

-Pastor Kenny Goma is Director of New Beginnings Children's Village, Project Manager, and pastor of New Beginnings Christian Church Kafue Zambia.
-He has served the community of Kafue for several years as a Pastor, and has a father’s heart for the children of the orphanage.
+Pastor Kenny Goma is Director of New Beginnings Children’s Village, Project Manager, and pastor of New Beginnings Christian Church Kafue Zambia.
+He has served the community of Kafue for several years as a Pastor, and has a father’s heart for these orphans.
 Kenny is a very gracious and humble man.
 God has blessed him with much wisdom and maturity, which suitably equip him for the role of Director at NBCV.

 Graeme and Jill Gibson, Gold Coast, Australia Early days